This is a page about the

-Here are the slides I presented in September at the JULES meeting on this topic and here are the slides I presented on 12th October 2021 at our (Zoom) kick-off meeting.
+Here are the slides I presented in September 2021 on this topic and here are the slides I presented on 12th October 2021 at our (Zoom) kick-off meeting.
 I am trying to work out how to address the issues on this topic listed below.

 Toby Marthews, October 2021.

 PS.
 At the moment, I have not formulated this group as a JULES Process Evaluation Group (JPEG, e.g. search for "JPEG" here).
 This may happen in the future, but at the moment this is deliberately not a JULES-specific discussion: we are interested in all model approaches AND non-modelling topics (e.g. theory, observations).